prebid/prebid.github.io/prebid-server/developers/add-new-bidder-java.md

 Here is the list of methods in OpenrtbBidder which you can override:

 1) `void validateRequest(BidRequest bidRequest)`

-   A hook for bidder-specific request validation if any is required.
+    - A hook for bidder-specific request validation if any is required.

 2) `Imp modifyImp(Imp imp, T impExt)`

-   A hook for bidder-specific impression changes, impression validation and impression extension validation if any are required
+    - A hook for bidder-specific impression changes, impression validation and impression extension validation if any are required

 3) `void modifyRequest(BidRequest bidRequest, BidRequest.BidRequestBuilder requestBuilder, List<ImpWithExt<T>> impsWithExts)`

-   A hook for any request changes other than Imps (although Impressions can be modified as well)
+    - A hook for any request changes other than Imps (although Impressions can be modified as well)

 4) `BidType getBidType(String impId, List<Imp> imps)`

-   A hook for resolving bidder-specific bid type.
+    - A hook for resolving bidder-specific bid type.

+---
-Using this class, you can define should it be only one request or request per-impression.
+Using this class(OpenrtbBidder), you can define should it be only one request (`RequestCreationStrategy.SINGLE_REQUEST`) or request per-impression (`RequestCreationStrategy.REQUEST_PER_IMP`), by passing one of this values to parent constructor as second argument.

 Check this class to find how not overridable methods works and uses overridable methods.